 TGbf editor: Please make the following change in subclause 11.55.1.2:

-A STA with five or more transmit antennas, and a bandwidth of 160 MHz, which supports the Sensing Measurement report shall support an Ng value of 8 and may optionally support an Ng value of 16 (Motion 125).
+A STA with five or more transmit antennas, and a bandwidth greater than or equal to 160 MHz, which supports the Sensing Measurement report shall support an Ng value of 8 and may optionally support an Ng value of 16 (Motion 125).

 TGbf editor: Please make the following change in subclause 9.4.1.75.4:

 The number of subcarriers (Nsc) depends on the channel width and the value of Ng.

-The number of subcarriers is provided in Table 9-127j (Subcarrier indices for Sensing CSI field for channel width of 160 MHz and Ng = 8).
+The subcarrier indices for Ng=4 and Ng=16 are provided in Table 9-91e—Subcarrier indices for compressed beamforming feedback matrix.
+The subcarrier indices for a channel width of 160 MHz and Ng=8 are provided in Table 9-127j – Subcarrier indices for Sensing CSI field, for Channel Width of 160 MHz and Ng=8.

+The subcarrier indices for a channel width of 320 MHz and Ng=8 are provided in Table 9-A – Subcarrier indices for Sensing CSI field, for Channel Width of 320 MHz and Ng=8.